 For the sauce, I took inspiration from my oil-free vegan alfredo.
-It includes plenty of sautéed garlic plus a few other key "cheesy" ingredients like miso, lemon, and nutritional yeast to create one seriously delicious dairy-free alfredo!
+My vegan bechamel includes plenty of sautéed garlic plus a few other key "cheesy" ingredients like miso, lemon, and nutritional yeast to create a seriously delicious dairy-free white sauce!

-For my first test batch I included cauliflower in the white sauce (slightly altered from the above-mentioned alfredo recipe so the cauliflower isn't cooked twice).
+For my first test batch I included cauliflower in the sauce (slightly altered from the above-mentioned alfredo recipe).
 And honestly, it was good!
 Even my hungry, calorie-loving, weight-lifter hubby loved it.

 But in the end we both agreed that a slightly richer sauce would be more appropriate for vegan white lasagna.
 So for the next test batch I ditched the cauliflower and added cashews.